- About Lung Cancer

 Radiation may be used alone or in addition to other treatments when the cancer cannot be removed by surgery or when surgery is not recommended due to other health conditions.
 Radiation also may be used before or after surgery.

 Depending on the type of lung cancer, where it is located and other health conditions, different procedures may be recommended by your treatment team.

-- External Beam Radiation delivers beams of radiation from outside of the body aimed at tumors with the goal of killing the tumor.
-The linear accelerator (Linac) is the most commonly used machine to deliver external beam radiation.
+External Beam Radiation delivers beams of radiation from outside of the body through the skin with the goal of killing the tumor.
+Treatments are given daily over 6-7 weeks.
+There are several ways external beam radiation is used:

 Stereotactic Radiotherapy, also called Stereotactic Body Radiotherapy (SBRT) or Stereotactic Ablative Radiotherapy (SABR) is a very precise form of radiation used to target the tumor and spare nearby healthy tissue.
 The CyberKnife® System, the TomoTherapy® System, Varian TrueBeam™ and NovalisTX® are devices that can deliver stereotactic radiotherapy using these methods.
 Proton therapy can also be used to perform SBRT.
 Fiducials (gold markers) may be used in SBRT to make it easier to guide the radiation to the tumor.
 The markers are usually placed during an out-patient procedure.